gruntjs/grunt-docs/Getting-started.md

 Each time `grunt` is run, it looks for a locally installed grunt using node's `require()` system.
 Because of this, you can run `grunt` from any subfolder in your project.

-If a locally installed gGunt is found, the CLI loads the local installation of the grunt library, applies the configuration from your `Gruntfile`, and executes any tasks you've requested for it to run.
+If a locally installed Grunt is found, the CLI loads the local installation of the grunt library, applies the configuration from your `Gruntfile`, and executes any tasks you've requested for it to run.

 *To really understand what is happening, [read the code](https://github.com/gruntjs/grunt-cli/blob/master/bin/grunt).
 It's very short.*